 Places to Get Stock Market News: Reuters and More

 After reviewing several sites, Reuters emerged as my favorite place to get stock market news.
 It offers original news whereas some media outlets aggregate content from other sources including Reuters.
-You can find news on business and articles on personal finance topics as well as recent reports on earnings.
+You can find news on business and articles on wealth building as well as recent reports on earnings.

 Others that may be useful are:

 Here are market indices’ updates and headlines relating to economic indicators, business earnings and related activities on the home page and the Markets section.
 I can create a watchlist and check news on individual stocks (use the quote search).
 There aren’t any traditional personal finance stories but rather updates on trendy topics.

 Visit MarketWatch to be treated to an overview of stock market news: market indices, S&P 500 movers, headlines of news relating to economic indicators and company earnings, etc. There’s also a link to a watchlist tool, which I can use to customize my homepage.
 There are also sections devoted to personal finance and retirement.